Polynomials with core entropy zero: Directed graphs and Cantor-Bendixson decomposition

 \begin{theorem} Let $f$ be a \pcf polynomial.
 Then $f$ has core entropy zero if and only if $\Julia_f \cap \mathcal{T}_f$ is a countable set. \end{theorem}

-As an immediate corollary, we have \begin{cor} Let $f$ be a \pcf polynomial whose Julia set is a dendrite.
+As an immediate corollary, we have: \begin{cor} Let $f$ be a \pcf polynomial whose Julia set is a dendrite.
 Then $f$ has positive core entropy. \end{cor}

-To give a more quantified version of Theorem \ref{thm:cs}, we investigate the Cantor-Bendixson decomposition of the intersection $\Julia_f \cap \mathcal{T}_f$ for arbitrary \pcf polynomials.
+To give a more quantitative version of Theorem \ref{thm:cs}, we investigate the Cantor-Bendixson decomposition of the intersection $\Julia_f \cap \mathcal{T}_f$ for arbitrary \pcf polynomials $f$.
 This gives the notion of topological complexity $\mathscr{C}_{t}(f)$ for core entropy zero polynomials $f$.